VladimirP1/hardware-hrpi/README.md

 # A simple add-on board for Raspberry Pi to run a downstream verion of APM (https://github.com/VladimirP1/ardupilot) (waf configure --board=hrpi)

-The APM port requires servod form ServoBlaster to be in PATH.
+The APM port requires servod form ServoBlaster (https://github.com/richardghirst/PiBits/tree/master/ServoBlaster/user) to be in PATH.
-This board has been designed considering this technology: http://cxem.net/master/45.php
+This board has been designed considering this technology: http://cxem.net/master/45.php Only one hardware serial is available on the Pi, so either GPS or telemetry should be connected over USB.

 ![scheme](https://raw.githubusercontent.com/VladimirP1/hardware-hrpi/master/doc/scheme.png "Diagram")